Bodur History, Family Crest & Coats of Arms

 Early Origins of the Bodur family

-The surname Bodur was first found in Somerset
+The surname Bodur was first found in Somerset, where they held a family seat from ancient times.

 Early History of the Bodur family